viperproject/gobra-action/README.md

 ## `packages`

 **Not Required** Names of the packages that should be verified.
-Ignores all other packages if
+If set ignores all packages not contained in this argument.

+## `excludePackages`

+**Not Required** Names of the packages that should NOT be verified.
+Takes precedence over the `packages` argument.

+## `chop`
+**Not Required** In how many pieces a viper program should be chopped for verification.
+May help verify very large packages

+*Default:* 1

 ## `viperBackend`